Nitrolaunch/nitrolaunch/docs/plugins/plugins/options.md

 Options that you do not change will not be changed in the output file.
 Options that Nitrolaunch does not know about will not be touched either.

-Options can also be overrided on a per-instance or per-profile basis inside the `options` field on that profile or instance.
+Options can also be overrided on a per-instance or per-template basis inside the `options` field on that template or instance.
 For instances, just specify the options for the side the instance is on (client / server).
-For profiles, you can also specify the options for both clients and servers that derive from that profile.
+For templates, you can also specify the options for both clients and servers that derive from that template.

 A description will not be provided for every option as they mirror the options in-game and inside the server.properties and should be somewhat self-explanatory.
 Any options that need an explanation will have a note at the bottom.